JustinToribio/analyzing-the-sat/README.md

 ## Project organization
 ------------

-    ├── data
-    │   └── processed      <- The final cleaned dataset produced from running the │                         "cleaning-nyc-hs-data" project
+    ├── data               <- The final cleaned dataset produced from running the │                         "cleaning-nyc-hs-data" project
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short "-" delimited description, e.g.